Developer guide

 • Operations have IDs like <api>/<method>_<object>.
 This also showed to be more readable and more natural than DRF-spectacular’s default <api>/<object>_<method>.

 • Server operations have different types for input and output values.
-While it can be expected that an endopint with POST/PUT methods available (like create or partial_update) has the same type for input and output (because it looks natural), it also leads to the situation, in which there are lots of read-/write-only fields, and it becomes hard for understanding.
+While it can be expected that an endpoint with POST/PUT methods available (like create or partial_update) has the same type for input and output (because it looks natural), it also leads to the situation, in which there are lots of read-/write-only fields, and it becomes hard for understanding.
 This clear type separation is supposed to make it simpler for users.

 • Added cookie management in the ApiClient class.